tydangelo18/tydangelo18/README.md

 <hr />

-- 🔭 I’m currently working on an application that helps bowlers track their progress through analytics.
+- 🔭 I’m currently working on a collaborative project that offers a user-friendly documenting and messaging software for behavior residential care facilities.
-- 🌱 I’m currently learning Redux & React Native.
+- 🌱 I’m currently learning React Native.
-- 👯 I’m looking to collaborate on anything that involves the MERN stack, analytics, or Blockchain technology.
+- 👯 I’m looking to contribute to anything that involves the MERN stack, analytics, or Blockchain technology.
 - :e-mail: tydangelo18@gmail.com | Let's get in touch!

 <br />